Documentation

 3. Optionally adjust the default price, Access Duration, and Accepted Networks (Base, SKALE Base, or both — with a preferred-network priority).

-Add the [x402] shortcode anywhere in your post content.
-Everything above it is the free teaser; everything below is the paid content:
+Add the Primer Pay Content Gate block anywhere in your post.
+Everything above it is the free teaser; everything below is the paid content.
+The block sidebar includes:

 This is the free preview everyone sees.